grovs-io/grovs-android-example-app/README.md

-This is a demo app for the grovs Android SDK.
+This is a demo app for the Grovs Android SDK.